Marketing and Communications

 - External publications - including VTAC and ACIR (Good Uni Guide etc)

-- Promotional items (specifically for recruitment activities)
+- Promotional items - for specific student recruitment activities

 - Liaison with careers advisors networks and secondary schools